 The more similar the VMs on a given host are, the more efficiently Page Fusion can reduce the amount of host memory that is in use.
-It therefore works best if all VMs on a host run identical operating systems, such as Windows XP Service Pack 2.
+It therefore works best if all VMs on a host run identical operating systems.
 Instead of having a complete copy of each operating system in each VM, Page Fusion identifies the identical memory pages in use by these operating systems and eliminates the duplicates, sharing host memory between several machines.
 This is called deduplication.
 If a VM tries to modify a page that has been shared with other VMs, a new page is allocated again for that VM with a copy of the shared page.
 This is called copy on write.
 All this is fully transparent to the virtual machine.